hartesa/hartesa/README.md

 - 👋 Hi, my name is Tesa
-- 👀 I’m interested in knowing myself and realizing my potential
+- 👀 I’m interested in learning about game development
 - 🌱 I’m currently learning about fullstack development.
 - 💞️ I’m looking to collaborate on nothing
 - 📫 Reach me via email at hartesa.hartesa@gmail.com